netinvent/command_runner/README.md

       - Handle encoding even on earlier Python implementations
    - Keep the promise to always return an exit code (so we don't have to deal with exit codes and exception logic at the same time)
    - Keep the promise to always return the command output regardless of the execution state (even with timeouts and keyboard interrupts)
-   - Can show command output on the fly without waiting the end of execution (with live_output=True argument)
+   - Can show command output on the fly without waiting the end of execution (with `live_output=True` argument)
    - Catch all possible exceptions and log them

+command_runner also promises to properly kill commands when timeouts are reached, including spawned subprocesses of such commands.
+This specific behavior is achieved via psutil module, which is an optional dependency.